-i!
+Hi!
 My name's Lynn and I'm the Editor of The New Homemaker.
 I became a stay-at-home mom in 1997 with the birth of my first daughter, Josie.
-That's me with my second daughter, Louisa, about 4 years ago (need new photo, but I love this one of Lou asleep on me as I'm working).
-I'm the one with the long hair.
+That's me with my second daughter, Louisa, age three.
+As of this edit in 2015, Lou is 14, and Josie is almost 18.

 I started this site in 1999 when I couldn't find the resources I needed without a hefty dose of, frankly, anti-woman propaganda along with it.
 I am a feminist.
 I choose this stay-at-home life because it's the best choice for me and for my family, not because I'm incapable of anything else or because God told me to.